David A. Kenny

 Empirical Under-identification

 A model which is theoretically identified, but one or more of the parameter estimates has a denominator that equals a very small value.
-Thus, the estimate is very unstable.
-One example of an empirical under-identified model is a path analysis model with high multicollinearity.
+Empirically under-identified parameters are very unstable.
+One example of an empirical under-identified model is a path analysis model with high multicollinearity, i.e., two causal variables highly correlated.

 Model Fit

-The ability of an overidentified model to reproduce the variables' correlation or covariance matrix.
+The ability of an over-identified model to reproduce the correlation or covariance matrix of the variables.

 Steps of Structural Equation Modeling